Photo by Paul Hammersley

 - 10% on the Subsidized Housing Inventory (SHI).

 If more than 10% of a community’s total housing stock as counted by the U.S. Decennial Census is deed-restricted Affordable Housing.

 If 1.5% of the municipality’s total area zoned for residential, commercial, or industrial use is dedicated to deed-restricted Affordable Housing.

-Currently, 10.1% of Malden’s housing stock is on the SHI, but the percentage will likely decrease following the 2020 U.S. Decennial Census.
+Currently, 10.1% of Malden’s housing stock is on the SHI, but the percentage will likely decrease following the 2020 U.S. Decennial Census because market-rate development did not often coincide with Affordable Housing production there past 10 years.
 Malden is investigating eligibility under the 1.5% land area criteria.

 Learn more about Safe Harbor:

 To launch this process, MAPC staff visited Malden in September to tour the city and talk with various groups.
 Through these focus groups, MAPC staff gained a greater understanding of the city’s current conditions, including housing stock, recent development trends, and issues pertaining to affordability and development impacts.
 Focus groups, a planning best practice, were invite-only and designed to allow a variety of voices to be heard.